 Currently Dr. Rich serves as chair of the Health Professional Council of the National Quality Forum and represents at the Academy at the Ambulatory Quality Alliance and Surgical Quality Alliance.
-He served a six-year term as a member of the American College of Surgeons Healthy Policy Committee.
+He was a member of NQF Steering Committee that developed criteria for efficiency measure development.
+Dr. Rich chairs the Academy's ophthalmic clinical data registry, IRIS (Intelligent Research in Sight) and served on the PEW Foundation work group "Future Directions for Medical Device Registries."

-Past civic responsibilities include chairman of the United Way, the Board of Governors of Georgetown University, president of the Hoya Hoop Club, past president of the Fairfax County Medical Society and past executive committeeman of the Northern Virginia Health Systems Agency.
-Academy activities include manpower studies in the 1970s, the initial founding chair of the Practice Management Division, lecturer in health policy, practice management and reimbursement at the annual meeting, and currently a member of the Committee of Secretaries.
+Academy activities include physician workforce studies in the 1970s; the initial founding chair of the Practice Management Division; lecturer in health policy, quality measurement, and registry implementation at the annual meeting; and currently a member of the Committee of Secretaries.
 Dr. Rich has delivered numerous named lectureships dealing with health policy and continues to lecture on a regular basis at national and regional meetings.
-He has received the Honor and Senior Honor award from the Academy, the President's Award from the American Glaucoma Society, the Special Recognition Award from the American Society of Retinal Specialists, the Annual Honored Lecture Award from Women in Ophthalmology and the Founders Award from Georgetown University School of Medicine.
+He has received the Honor and Senior Honor award from the Academy; the President's Award from the American Glaucoma Society; the Special Recognition Award from the American Society of Retinal Specialists; the Annual Honored Lecture Award from Women in Ophthalmology; and the Founder's Award from Georgetown University School of Medicine.